If the Covid crisis taught us anything, it showed us the importance of workforce flexibility. Companies went remote in a matter of days.

 Employees created home offices with or without extra space.

 All meetings went online.

-Now, as businesses ramp back up with or without the office, they face staffing shortages and resignation surges that require flexibility once again.
+As businesses ramped back up with or without the office, they faced staffing shortages and resignation surges that require flexibility once again.

-Labor costs are rising as employees have their pick of jobs.
+Labor costs rose as employees had their pick of jobs.